Milkfish

+Geographic distribution

 Chanos chanos occurs in the Indian Ocean and across the Pacific Ocean, from South Africa to Hawaii and the Marquesas, from California to the Galapagos, north to Japan, south to Australia.
 A single specimen was reported in 2012 in the eastern Mediterranean Sea.

+In 1877, the California Fish and Game Commission introduced one hundred milkfish from Hawaii to the inland waters of Solano County, California.
+The introduced population could not establish itself permanently and it is currently unknown how their presence affected the native ecosystem.